ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 Figure 4 .
 Total employee turnover in FY2022.
 (A) Turnover by gender.
 (B) Turnover by age category.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000033_201a07f8bd9c78ef4fb03d9cd6b60fbe84f291e712c02a596eec60c1bb7ed011.png)
+**Description**: The image consists of two doughnut charts, labeled (A) and (B).
+Chart (A) shows the gender distribution, with females representing 64% and males 36%.
+Chart (B) illustrates age distribution, with 11% under 30 years old, 57% between 30-50 years old, and 32% over 50 years old.

 For talent retention, the HODs engage our employees actively, and  conduct  annual  performance  appraisals.
 There  is  a Performance Improvement Plan for staff  who  may  require corrective actions.
 HODs are also responsible for assigning projects  to  high-potential  staff  to  assess  their  capability and  competencies.
 Rewards  in  the  form  of  performance bonus  and  merit  increment/promotions  are  given  to  high performing employees to retain talents.